 Many are surprised by how big Ishigaki island is.
 With an hour drive from the south to north point it’s worth planning ahead to get the most out of your vacation.
 Except for the airport line, public transportation is limited.

 + Island hopping, wide selection of restaurants, all buses depart from here

-Looking for a bit of nightlife and a wide choice of restaurants and bars?
+Looking for a bit of nightlife and a wide selection of restaurants and bars?
 Maybe souvenir shopping?
 Ishigaki city is the place for you.
-It is also an excellent place to stay in if you want to do some island hopping while you are here because most ferries depart from Ishigaki ferry terminal and there are not many connections between the other Yaeyama islands.
-The same is true for the buses, most of them depart and arrive at the bus terminal in town, so if you plan to get around by public transportation you will have an easier time staying in the city.
+It’s also an excellent place to stay if you want to go island hopping since most ferries depart from Ishigaki ferry terminal.
+There are not many connections between the other Yaeyama islands.
+The same is true for the buses, most of them depart and arrive at the bus terminal in town.

-Want to take your morning walk on the sands of famous Kabira Beach?
+Want to take your morning walk on the white sands of Kabira Beach?
 Have that quiet small town feeling?
 This is a good place to sit back and relax.
-It is close to nature, but you still have walking distance to a few restaurants and at least one bar where you are likely to run into some locals.
-Many dive sites including the famous Manta point are also found in Kabira area so, if you like scuba diving, staying here will give you more time for holiday and less time spent traveling by boat/bus.
-Sukuji Beach (no swimming in Kabira bay) is also within walk-distance and Yonehara beach is not far by bus.
+It’s close to nature, but you still have a few restaurants and at least one bar.
+Many dive sites are close by (including Manta point) so if you like scuba diving, staying here means less time traveling by boat.
+Sukuji Beach is also within walk-distance and Yonehara beach is not far by bus.
 Read more about Kabira here.

 Stay in a Traditional Ryukyu Town, Enjoy Nature and Quiet Evenings

 If you are visiting Taketomi in high season, you are likely to share the island with a fair amount of tourists during the daytime.
 But as soon as the last ferry departs, this picturescue Ryukyu town breaths out and you get that chill island feeling.
 You can read more about Taketomi island here.